Vicosity is a fluid's resistance to flow and can be valued as dynamic (absolute) or kinematic.

 SG = Specific Gravity

-Fluids for which the shearing stress is linearly related to the rate of shearing strain are designated as Newtonian Fluids.
+A fluid where the shearing stress is linearly related to the rate of shearing strain - is designated as a Newtonian Fluid.

-Newtonian materials are referred to as true liquids since their viscosity or consistency is not affected by shear such as agitation or pumping at a constant temperature.
-Fortunately most common fluids, both liquids and gases, are Newtonian.
+A Newtonian material is referred to as true liquid since the viscosity or consistency is not affected by shear such as agitation or pumping at a constant temperature.
+Most common fluids - both liquids and gases - are Newtonian fluids.
 Water and oils are examples of Newtonian liquids.

 Shear-thinning or Pseudo-plastic Fluids

 A Shear-thinning or pseudo-plastic fluid is a fluid where viscosity decreases with increasing shear rate.
-Their structure is time-independent.
+The structure is time-independent.

 A Thixotropic fluid has a time-dependent structure.
 The viscosity of a thixotropic fluid decreases with increasing time - at a constant shear rate.

 Ketchup and mayonnaise are examples of thixotropic materials.
 They appear thick or viscous but are possible to pump quite easily.

-Shear Thickening Fluids or Dilatant Fluids increase their viscosity with agitation.
-Some of these liquids can become almost solid within a pump or pipe line.
-With agitation, cream becomes butter and Candy compounds, clay slurries and similar heavily filled liquids do the same thing.
+Some dilatant fluids can become almost solid in a pump or pipe line.
+With agitation cream becomes butter and candy compounds.
+Clay slurry and similar heavily filled liquids do the same thing.

 Bingham Plastic Fluids

-Bingham Plastic Fluids have a yield value which must be exceeded before it will start to flow like a fluid.
+A Bingham Plastic Fluid has a yield value which must be exceeded before it will start to flow like a fluid.
 From that point the viscosity decreases with increasing agitation.
 Toothpaste, mayonnaise and tomato ketchup are examples of such products.

 Example - Air, Converting between Kinematic and Absolute Viscosity